Wait-Less Offline Tuning and Re-solving for Online Decision Making: Algorithm Design and Analysis

 \section{Algorithm Design and Analysis}

-In this section, we present the cohesive mathematical framework to integrate the LP-based method and first-order method by developing a new performance metric.
-We also provide some unique properties for our algorithm design of parallel multi-phase structure. \\
+In this section, we present a cohesive mathematical framework to integrate the LP-based method and first-order method by developing a new performance metric.
+We also provide some unique properties for our algorithm design of parallel multi-phase structure.

-As stated in Algorithm \ref{alg:main-1}, we have independent two paths for online learning and online decision-making conducted simultaneously.
-Specifically, for the online learning path, we use the LP-based method to resolve the updated linear programs at a fixed frequency and update this result to the decision-making path; For online decision-making path, we restart this process every time when receiving an updated learning result.
-We apply first-order method in the initial and final batches, and use the latest dual price for decision-making in the intermediate resolving intervals.
-This process is illustrated in Figure \eqref{fig:alg1}.
+As stated in Algorithm \ref{alg:main-1}, we construct independent paths for online learning and online decision-making conducted simultaneously.
+Specifically, for the online learning path, we use the LP-based method to resolve updated linear programs at a fixed frequency and send this result to the decision-making path; For the online decision-making path, we apply the first-order method in the initial and final batches, and use the latest dual price for decision-making in the intermediate resolving intervals.
+This process is illustrated in \cref{fig:alg1}.